 - Operating system is missing or corrupt

-Don’t worry - you can still get some cash for it!
+If your phone has one or more of these problems, don’t worry – you can still sell it to a mobile recycler and get some cash for it!
 Enter your phone’s model into the search engine above and we’ll find the best prices for you.
 Just remember to select the ‘Broken’ option.

 If you aren’t happy with the altered quote, you’ll be able to get your phone back, but some companies will charge for postage if you do.
 Always check the terms and conditions of the individual recycler before sending anything off to them.